ArthurZC23/IA369/Report.md

 * JSON blobs is an excellent way of storing your data to test your client, without needing a backend or storing the data at the client
 * Google maps API provide several functionalities which are worth to take a look.
 In our project we used heatmaps, style maps, colored circles, personalized markers, animations and information windows.
 There are a lot of other useful and fun functionalities.
 We encourage taking a look at the [development page] https://developers.google.com/maps/
 * This quality of this project is a direct consequence of the quality of the data.
 We can see a large difference between the quality of the data for San Francisco (the better dataset) and Campinas (the worst dataset).
+* Google Maps Geocoding API can give you a non expected pair of latitude and longitude because there are similar addresses names in different cities.
+Pay attention to filter your data after getting the latitude and longitude or you may add wrong data to your map.
+It is easy to identify wrong points if you activate the heatmap and start to zoom out the map.

 ## Working with Google Maps API